What is a Drug Intervention

-- The American Society of Addiction Medicine (ASAM) defines addiction as a “primary, chronic disease of brain reward, motivation, memory and related circuitry.
-Dysfunction in these circuits leads to characteristic biological, psychological, social and spiritual manifestations.
+- The American Society of Addiction Medicine (ASAM) defines addiction as a “primary, chronic disease of brain reward, motivation, memory, and related circuitry.
+Dysfunction in these circuits leads to characteristic biological, psychological, social, and spiritual manifestations.
 This is reflected in an individual pathologically pursuing reward and/or relief by substance use and other behaviors.”
 The person you are considering to be the focus of your intervention must first be recognized as an addict.
-To know if your loved one is addicted, look for signs & symptoms of addiction, and if needed talk to a professional interventionist.
+To know if your loved one is addicted, look for signs and symptoms of addiction, and if needed, talk to a professional interventionist.

 - If your loved one has been to treatment repeatedly before, with no avail.
-Many times, the addicted individual needs boundaries to be set, and the loved ones of an addicted individual need guidance from a professional.
+Many times, the addicted individual needs boundaries to be set in place, and the loved ones of an addicted individual need guidance from a professional.
 In this case, an intervention can definitely be beneficial.

 Reminders for Your Intervention:

-- Bring all your written documentation- including letters, treatment resources, and any personal resources you want to keep on hand to remind you.
+- Bring all your written documentation including- letters, treatment resources, and any personal resources you want to keep on hand as a reminder.

-- Follow the direction and lead of the professional interventionist guiding you through the process.
+- Follow the directions and lead of the professional interventionist guiding you through the process.
 Ask questions, and be open.

-- Follow rules of the intervention set by your interventionist and announced at the start of the intervention
+- Follow the rules of the intervention set forth by your interventionist announced at the start of the intervention.

-- Trust that you have done all the preparation you can and the outcome is up to the individual suffering.
+- Trust that you have done all the preparation you can, the outcome is up to the individual suffering.